nipy/mindboggle/doc/README.txt

 * Makefile - the build script to build the HTML or PDF docs.
   Type ``make help`` for a list of options.

-* links_names.txt - reST document with hyperlink targets for common links used throughout the documentation
+* links.txt - reST document with hyperlink targets for common links used throughout the documentation

 * .rst files - some top-level documentation source files